How to Become an Agricultural Field Inspector: Career Guide

 Agricultural field inspectors ensure that all agricultural products and practices comply with local, state and federal regulations.
-Job duties vary within each position, but tasks may include inspection, investigation, sampling and testing to assess compliance with government regulated guidelines.
+Job duties vary within each position, but tasks may include inspection, investigation, sampling and testing to assess compliance with government-regulated guidelines.

-Although these professionals might work in climate-controlled laboratory settings, most work is likely done at on-site production and processing sites, which could be noisy.
-Working on-site means the opportunity to travel to various facilities and possibly collecting samples outside.
+Although these professionals might work in climate-controlled laboratory settings, most work is likely done at on-site production and processing facilities, which could be noisy.
+Working on-site means the opportunity to travel to various facilities and possibly collect samples outside.
 Outside work might include working in all sorts of weather.
 Additionally, these inspectors could be exposed to diseased plant or animal by-products, although wearing safety gear can minimize these hazards.

 While not all employers require industry-related experience, a bachelor's degree is generally the minimum educational level for this career.
 Each state's agricultural department sets its own standards for agricultural field inspector requirements.
 The following table contains the core requirements for becoming an agricultural field inspector.

 |Degree Level||High school diploma***; bachelor's degree may be preferred**|

 |Degree Field||Agricultural science, biology**|

 |Licensure||Requirements vary by state**|

 |Experience||Varies per job and state requirements; some employers provide on-the-job training***|

 |Key Skills||Quality control, problem-solving, critical thinking, decision-making, communication and reasoning skills*|

 |Computer Skills||Word processing, graphics, presentation and spreadsheet software*|